CentreForDigitalHumanities/I-analyzer/documentation/Defining-corpus-fields.md

 ## Extracting values

-Various classes are defined in `backend/addcorpus/extract.py`.
+Various classes are defined in `ianalyzer_readers.extractors.extract`

 - The extractors `XML`, `HTML`, `CSV` and `JSON` are intended to extract values from the document type of your corpus.
-Naturally, `XML` is only available for `XMLCorpus`, et cetera.
+Naturally, `XML` is only available for `XMLCorpusDefinition`, et cetera.
 All other extractors are available for all corpora.
 - The `Metadata` extractor is used to collect any information that you passed on during file discovery, such as information based on the file path.
 - The `Constant` extractor can be used to define a constant value.
 - The `Order` extractor gives you the index of that document within the file.